luongkhdang/Project1-BasicHtmlCssNodeJSBootstrap/README.md

 # SaaS basic html+css website

-> This project is for me to review the fundamental of HTML+CSS..
+> This project is for me to review the fundamental of HTML+CSS.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]